 1 small or 1/2 large banana (OR 1/2 avocado)

 Blend all ingredients well and serve!

 Store any remainder in the refrigerator.
-Makes about 4 8-oz servings; keep in mind that I’m making shakes for two children, so I’m using enough Poly-vi-Sol for two kids.
-If you’re planning to feed just one kiddo with this, you might either cut the whole recipe in half, making two shakes, or just cut the vitamins.
-You could also add chocolate syrup or other flavorings for variety/calories (though it’s got plenty of those–keep reading!)
+Makes about four 8-oz servings; keep in mind that I’m making shakes for two children, so I’m using enough Poly-vi-Sol for two kids.
+If you’re planning to feed just one kiddo with this, you’ll want to either cut the vitamin content in half, or halve the whole recipe (making two 8-oz shakes).
+You can also add chocolate syrup or other flavorings for variety/calories (though it’s got plenty of those–keep reading!)